The Garden Diary 2010 |

 Although this photograph may suggest that it was just misty, by the time I got back to the car I was soaked.
 However, just being able to walk on these rocks again made it all worth it!

 Once I sorted myself out we headed over to Lizard Point for lunch down at the Polpeor Café.
 With the rain continuing to fall, the place was full of very damp people and steamed up windows.
 We sat by a table that faced west, and as we ate a typical Lizard transformation took place.
 Through the wet windows I caught a glimpse of brightness, and by the time we finished our meal and left the café the skies had turned from grey to blue.
-The afternoon remained sunny and became even brighter as far as I was concerned when I spotted a pair of Choughs feeding on the cliffs to the west of the point, near their nesting cave.

 By the time I collected my camera from the car they had moved from the cliff to a field where they spent the next hour feeding, and where I was able to get a few rather distant photographs,